The Children's Society

-The Children's Society, formally the Church of England Children's Society, is a United Kingdom national children's charity (registered No. 221124) allied to the Church of England.
+The Church of England Children's Society, colloquially the Children's Society, is a United Kingdom national children's charity (registered No. 221124) allied to the Church of England.

 The charity's objectives are to improve the lives of children and young people and the related social attitudes.

 History

 The Children's Society was founded in the late nineteenth century by Edward Rudolf, a Sunday School teacher and civil servant in South London.
 Rudolf led a deputation to Archibald Tait, Archbishop of Canterbury to establish Church of England children's homes as an alternative to the large workhouses and orphanages common at that time.
 In 1881, the Church of England Central Home for Waifs and Strays was registered.
 It took the name Church of England Incorporated Society for Providing Homes for Waifs and Strays in 1893.
 In 1946, the title was changed to the Church of England Children's Society and it adopted the informal title of The Children's Society in 1982.

 The first home was opened in Dulwich in 1882.
 Its success, together with a growing awareness of the scale of child poverty in England and Wales, led to the society's development.
 Between 1883 and 2015 the society sent over 2,000 children to Canada.
 Mary Grimes was said to be the epitome of women charity workers of the Waifs and Strays Society at the time.
 She served on the emigration committee and she led the Church Emigration Society.
 She coordinated the society's work with clergy in Australia, Canada, South Africa and New Zealand.

 The Waifs and Strays Society moved to new offices at the Old Town Hall in Kennington Road in 1909.
 By 1919 the charity had 113 homes and cared for 5,000 children.

 A main feature of The Children's Society's work was its insistence that children should not become long-term residents in homes, but boarded out, fostered or adopted.
 By the late 1960s The Children's Society had become one of the largest adoption agencies in the country.